PXG7/Portfolio/README.md

-# 💻 My Portfolio
+#  My Portfolio

-> Turning ideas into real through code.
->Welcome to my personal portfolio website where I showcase my skills, and passion for frontend development.
+Welcome to my personal portfolio website.
->This project represents my learning journey, creativity, and the exprience I have gained while exploring web development.
+This portfolio is a collection of my projects,skilss and practing journey in web development.
+I made this website to practice my frontend skills.

-# 🚀 Features
+#  Features
 - Modern and clean UI design
-- Fully respective layout
+- Home
 - About Me section
-- Skills showcase
+- Skills
 - Project section
 - Contact section
 - Smooth user experience
-- Mobile friendly design

-# Technologies Used
+# Languages Used

- This porfolio was built using:
  - HTML
- - CSs
+ - CSS
  - Javascript
- - Font Awesome

- # 🔥 About This Project
+ #  About This Project
- I created this porfolio website to improve my frontend development skills and build practical projects while practicing web development.
+ I made this porfolio website to improve my frontend development skills and build practical projects while practicing web development.
+While making this website I learned many things about website.
+I will add more projects and improve this website.

  Through this project, I practiced:
  - UI design concepts